 I didn’t know much about Sri Lanka before my visit.
 Most of what I knew was picked up via the news and a few blog posts written by friends.
 Sri Lanka was a blank slate I was eager to fill in.

-I found Sri Lanka to be a nation of luscious jungles, epic waterfalls, stunning hikes, Tomb Raider-esque archeological ruins, ugly cities, and delicious food.
+I found Sri Lanka to be a nation of luscious jungles, epic waterfalls, stunning hikes, Tomb Raider-esque archeological ruins, unattractive cities, and delicious food.

 But the one thing that really stood out was the people.